 Articles

-Team Care Posted over 12 years ago
+Team Care Posted almost 13 years ago

 It will be Independence Day in Murrayfield this year.
 With all the talk of devolution swirling around, there will be a bit of extra fire in the belly of the Scots.
 My hunch is that England will win, but that depends on them getting their discipline right.